-Manufacturer's information for them is detailed later in this manual.
+Manufacturer's information for them is detailed in the Appendices to this manual.

 Carefully follow the appropriate step-by-step setting-up procedures contained in the manual, ensuring that any data required to be entered by the end user is accurately inserted where requested.